Careers360 Logo

 Steam Distillation

-1. Used to purify liquids, which tends to decompose on boiling.
+1. Used to purify liquids, which tend to decompose on boiling.
 Under the condition of reduced pressure.

-The liquid will boil at low temperature than its boiling points, therefore, it does not decompose.
+The liquid will boil at a lower temperature than its boiling points, therefore, it does not decompose.

 The mixture of water and aniline can be separated by this method.